 The American Academy of Pediatrics advises that children should remain in rear facing car seats until they are at least 2 years.

 These are not guidelines that have been plucked out of thin air.
 They are, in fact, based upon respectable scientific studies into the relative safety of rear facing car seats as against forwards facing car seats.

 In short, the US research (that simply confirms previous Swedish research) shows that kids aged 1 and above are more than 5 times safer in rear facing seats.

 Since the AAP and NHTSA have raised awareness of the massive safety benefits of extended rear-facing, all of the major child car seat manufacturers have sought to manufacture products that can be used in the rear-facing position for as long as possible.

-Many of the convertible car seats that are available on the US market in 2017 have such generous rear-facing child height and weight limits that almost any child can remain in the rear-facing position until the age of 4, provided you choose the correct seat at the outset for your child’s body shape.
+Many of the convertible car seats that are available on the US market have such generous rear-facing child height and weight limits that almost any child can remain in the rear-facing position until the age of 4, provided you choose the correct seat at the outset for your child’s body shape.